Table of Contents:

 For instance, scammers could register domain names like amxzon.com or amazxn.com just to confuse website users.

-URL cloaking involves using specialized scripts to cover up the actual URL and make web users into thinking they are being led to a trusted website.
+URL cloaking involves using specialized scripts to cover up the actual URL and make web users think they are being led to a trusted website.
 Scammers can then share these cloaked URLs with unsuspecting Internet users to trick them.

 Spoofing is typically done to steal sensitive information.
 This can be personal data like names, email addresses, and even login credentials.
 Scammers can also steal the financial information of customers making purchases on the website thinking it’s the original and gain access to credit card details, social security numbers, and bank account numbers.